KPPTRPG/FIL/README.md

 # KPPTRPG::FairyInterLink
-> TRPG::FairyInterLink Binaries for automations.
+> CLI-based TRPG::FairyInterLink Binaries for automations.
 > Written in C/C++.

+# Warning
+> It will not null-check every function properly.
+> Mind yourself while using a library.